-Dollar Range of Beneficial Ownership in the Fund

-Portfolio Manager as of June 30, 2017
+Portfolio Manager Dollar Range of Beneficial Ownership in the Fund as of June 30, 2018

-Jonathan Detter None

-Anthony Glickhouse None

 Dennis W. Jensen \$10,001 - \$50,000

+Christopher D. Tessin \$10,001 - \$50,000

+Robert Beauregard None

 Qing Ji None

+David Savignac None

-Patrick McGee None
+Bram Zeigler None

 Stacey Nutt None

+Todd Wolter None

+Michael Waterman None

-David Savignac None
+Zu Cowperthwaite None

-Christopher D. Tessin None
+James A. Blitzer None

 Michael L. Thomas None

+DeShay McCluskey None

-Todd Wolter None
+Touk Sinantha None

-Bram Zeigler None
+Tim Chatard None

 Fees.
+Subject to the general oversight of the Board, the Adviser makes investment decisions for the Funds pursuant to an investment advisory agreement between the Adviser and the Trust, on behalf of the Funds (the "Advisory Agreement").
 The Adviser receives an advisory fee from the Funds at an annual rate equal to 1.20% of average annual daily net assets of the Acuitas International Small Cap Fund and 1.40% of the average annual daily net assets of the Acuitas US Microcap Fund under the terms of the Advisory Agreement.
-The actual advisory fee rate paid by the Funds to the Adviser for the fiscal year ended June 30, 2017 was 0.70% and 1.26% by Acuitas International Small Cap Fund and Acuitas US Microcap Fund, respectively.
-The aggregate amount paid by the Adviser to its Subadvisers for the fiscal year ended June 30, 2017 was 0.36% by Acuitas International Small Cap Fund and Acuitas US Microcap Fund, respectively.
-The aggregate amount paid by the Adviser to its Subadvisers for the fiscal year ended June 30, 2017 was 0.36% by Acuitas International Small Cap Fund and Acuitas US Microcap Fund, respectively.
-The Adviser has contractually agreed to waive its fee and/or reimburse Fund expenses to limit Net Annual Fund Operating Expenses (excluding all taxes, interest, portfolio transaction expenses, acquired fund fees and expenses, proxy expenses and extraordinary expenses) The Adviser may be reimbursed by the Fund for fees waived and expenses reimbursement and does not cause the Net Annual Fund Operating Expenses of each Fund to exceed the lesser of (i) the then-current expense cap, or (ii) the expense cap in place at the time the fees/expenses were waived/reimbursed.
-Net Annual Fund Operating Expenses were waived/reimbursed.
-Net Annual Fund Operating Expenses were waived/reimbursed.
+The aggregate amount paid by the Adviser to its Subadvisers for the fiscal year ended June 30, 2018 was 0.47% and 0.50% for Acuitas International Small Cap Fund and Acuitas US Microcap Fund, respectively.
+The actual advisory fee rate paid to the Adviser for the fiscal year ended June 30, 2018 was 0.74% and 1.32% by Acuitas International Small Cap Fund and Acuitas US Microcap Fund, respectively.
+The Adviser has contractually agreed to waive its fee and/or reimburse Fund expenses to limit the Fund's Net Annual Fund Operating Expenses (excluding all taxes, interest, portfolio transaction expenses, acquired fund fees and expenses, proxy expenses and extraordinary expenses) to 1.50% or 1.75% of the Acuitas International Small Cap Fund's Institutional Shares and Investor Shares, respectively, or 1.70% or 1.95% of the Acuitas US Microcap Fund's Institutional Shares and Investor Shares, respectively, through November 1, 2019 (each such contractual agreement, an "Expense Cap").
+The Expense Cap may only be raised or eliminated with the consent of the Board of Trustees.
+The Adviser may be reimbursed by the Fund for fees waived and expenses reimbursed by the Adviser pursuant to the Expense Cap if such payment is approved by the Board, made within three years of the fee waiver or expense reimbursement, and does not cause the Net Annual Fund Operating Expenses of each Fund to exceed the lesser of (i) the then-current expense cap, and (ii) the expense cap in place at the time the fees/ expenses were waived or reimbursed.
+Net Annual Fund Operating Expenses will increase if exclusions from the Expense Cap apply.